noterday/FG-Converter/README.md

 # mugen2rivals
-This script converts a Mugen character into a set of spritesheets and gml scripts to use in Rivals of Aether mods.
-The gml scripts contain both animation timing and hitboxes (although hitboxes currently always come out misaligned).
+This script converts the spritesheet and hitbox data of a Mugen character into the equivalent Rivals of Aether character files.
+It is currently incomplete, and the RoA hitboxes it creates are usually offset from their intended position for unknown reasons.

 [Example of an output script](https://pastebin.com/bpiTrt1X)
 ![alt text](https://i.imgur.com/uqQEjjS.png)